 His publishing company, Ticknor and Fields, owned the Old Corner Bookstore, and authors would drop by once or twice a week to chat.
 Hawthorne especially liked the Old Corner Bookstore.
 There he had a chair in a secluded nook and would sit for hours, dreaming happily.

 Big and Jovial

-Critic Van Wyck Brooks described Fields in his element: “James T. Fields, a man of letters in his own right, was a big, jovial creature, always dressed in Scotch tweeds, with a full beard, abundant hair, keen, twinkling eyes and a hearty manner.
-The Old Corner Bookstore in Washington Street, where Fields sat behind his green curtain, laughing and manufacturing reputations, was already an institution.”
+Critic Van Wyck Brooks described Fields in his element: “James T. Fields, a man of letters in his own right, was a big, jovial creature, always dressed in Scotch tweeds, with a full beard, abundant hair, keen, twinkling eyes and a hearty manner.”

-Fields died in 1881, and the Old Corner Bookstore would continue as a bookstore or publishing house until it threatened with demolition in 1960.
-It was rescued, became the Globe Corner Bookstore specializing in travel books.
+Fields died in 1881, and the Old Corner Bookstore continued as a bookstore or publishing house for decades.
+Then in 1960, developers threatened to demolish it and turn it into a parking garage.
+Historic Boston, Inc., bought it for $100,000 and turned it into the Globe Corner Bookstore, specializing in travel books.
 Then it evolved — rather, devolved — into a jewelry store and now a Chipotle Mexican Grill.

 Images: Old Corner Bookstore 2009 By Céline Harrand – https://www.flickr.com/photos/pepsiline/4027208876/, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=97109907.